LornitaR/LornitaR.github.io/index.md

 ## Irish Resources

 I'm very passionate about learning Irish, and have started studying it again after taking a break from it after secondary school.
 It's my current mission to help as many people to learn Irish, by compiling useful resources, and sharing what I've learned.
-This section will contain a variety of links to resources as Gaeilge.
+This section will contain a variety of links to resources _as Gaeilge_.
 Some will be educational, and some are just a bit of craic

 ### Timpiste

-Most people who've done the Irish Junior Cert will remember having to learn how to write about a timpiste (accident) at some point.
+Most people who've done the Irish Junior Cert will remember having to learn how to write about a _timpiste_ (accident) at some point.
 [This is a random story generator](https://lornitar.github.io/gaeilge/) that [Kieran Whooley](https://github.com/kieranwhooley) and I created as a bit of a joke to practice Irish between classes.
 It generates a story in Irish, with the English translation below.

 ### Placement Tests